Rak256/RGB-Function-Visaulizer/README.md

 This program utilizes bitmap coloring and row-column manipulation of pixels to create a beautiful representation of an input mathematical expression.

 THE USER MUST INPUT A VALUE IN THIS SPECIFIC ORDER WHEN PROMPTED.
-THESE ARE ALTERNATING INPUTS STARTING WITH THE FIRST INPUT (Must be inputted one at a time i.e press enter after each input):
+THESE ARE ALTERNATING INPUTS STARTING WITH THE FIRST INPUT (must be inputted one at a time,i.e press enter after each input):
 1) OPERATOR - "+" for addition, "-" for subtraction, "*" for multiplication, "/" for division
 2) NUMERIC VALUE OR SPECIAL CHARACTERS - "x" for x coordinate and "y" for y coordinate.